 Responsibilities mount with age.
 But at their tender age, I could see my boys’ eagerness to learn and do things on their own.
 Good thing the initiative to welcome new tasks is something innate to them.

 I hope this system would really help us cope with our house and school obligations.
 And beyond that, may the kids see this not as a burden but something valuable.
 It has always been my goal to help my children learn tangible ways to manage not just time but be independent and have the initiative and not be nagged into getting something done.

 But why the fuss on making review test and putting more time in their studies?
-Perhaps the three boys are a little shaken by the results of their first quarter school standing.
+Perhaps the three boys are a little shaken by the results of their first mastery exam.
 After

-So, for today’s and tomorrow’s examinations, good luck boys!
+So, for next week’s examinations, good luck boys!